 2️⃣ Phase 2 is about standing your ground.

-You can calm your nervous system with deep breaths, and intentionally use your posture & non-verbal body language to physically feel your inner strength.
 You can’t control the outcome of a confrontation, but you can learn to advocate for yourself well and communicate in a way that you’re proud of.
+Communicate your position, your request and your intended outcome cleanly, so they know where you stand and what you’re asking of them.
 When it comes to the negotiation, it is essential that both parties really understand each other, before you start making compromises or deciding on the outcome.

 3️⃣ Phase 3 is about turning the confrontation into a useful lesson.